CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

 ## Summary

 In this exercise, you have connected to on-prem sql server, checked imported database, and enabled CLR in the server.

+Click on the **Next** button present in the bottom-right corner of the lab guide to move next exercise of the lab.